qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Snapping**

-* |checkbox| :guilabel:`Enable snapping by default` activates snapping when a project is opened
+* |checkbox| :guilabel:`Enable snapping by default` activates snapping by default on all new projects
 * Define :guilabel:`Default snap mode` |selectString| ('Vertex', 'Segment', 'Centroid', 'Middle of segments', 'Line endpoints', 'Area')
 * Define :guilabel:`Default snapping tolerance` in map units or pixels